GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 top-to-bottom—with each scan increasing the quality of the image.
 The entire image appears immediately, albeit blurry, and grows clearer as the transfer continues.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/iLfUCvVpxOSRAOqhbYCc.gif", alt="Gif showing the superior load speed of a progressive JPEG compared to a regular JPEG", width="800", height="446" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/iLfUCvVpxOSRAOqhbYCc.gif", alt="Gif showing the superior load speed of a progressive JPEG compared to a regular JPEG.", width="800", height="446" %}

 It seems like a strictly technical difference on paper, but there's a huge perceptual benefit: by delivering a full-size version of the image right away instead of empty space, PJPEG can _feel_ faster than a baseline JPEG to the end user.
 In addition, except for the smallest images,